EstebanMendez01/online-portfolio/src/projects/second-project.md

 ### Solution

 Bring to the table win-win survival strategies to ensure proactive domination.
 At the end of the day, going forward, a new normal that has evolved from generation X is on the runway heading towards a streamlined cloud solution.
-User generated content in real-time will have multiple touchpoints for offshoring.
+User generated content in real-time will have multiple touchpoints for offshoring.[Github REPO](https://github.com/EstebanMendez01/ScientificCalculator)